Psychedelic treatments for trauma-related disorders: Risks, safety, and concerns

 Because most psychedelics are controlled substances in the US, there are concerns for their use in treating mental health disorders, including trauma-related disorders.
 Adverse effects and addiction are significant concerns people have when discussing psychedelics for the benefit of treatment.
 Like with any substance introduced to the body, there is always a risk of an adverse reaction to it.
 Because of this and the stigma around psychedelics within the US, nearly all studies researching psychedelics for treatment report adverse effects and addiction risks.
 A meta-analysis of 43 research studies looking at psychedelics for use in mental health treatment found that 59% of the studies reported that at least one participant with a mild adverse effect of taking psychedelics; however, none of these situations required medical interventions.
 These adverse effects range from physical effects such as blood pressure changes, muscle tension, headaches, and vomiting, to cognitive impacts such as experiences of panic or fear, confusion, and low mood.
 Even with these possible adverse effects, all events were tolerated well by the patients.
 The drugs seem to have a good safety profile, and patients and clinicians saw the long-term benefits of psychedelics treatment to outweigh acute aversive reactions.
 The other primary concern of addiction is also monitored during research.
-Its been found that the psychedelics used for treatment have very low drug dependency rates, with participants reporting no drug addictions to the substances used in their treatment.
+It's been found that the psychedelics used for treatment have very low drug dependency rates, with participants reporting no drug addictions to the substances used in their treatment.

+Cannabis

+Trauma contributed to promoting the use and potential abuse of cannabis.
+Conversely, cannabis use has been associated with the intensity of trauma and PTSD symptoms.
+Its use is not recommended.